puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_openssl_conf_cmd`

 Sets the [SSLOpenSSLConfCmd](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslopensslconfcmd) directive, which provides direct configuration of OpenSSL parameters.
-Default: undef.
+Default: `undef`.

 ##### `ssl_proxyengine`

 Specifies whether or not to use [SSLProxyEngine](https://httpd.apache.org/docs/current/mod/mod_ssl.html#sslproxyengine).
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### `ssl_stapling`

 Specifies whether or not to use [SSLUseStapling](http://httpd.apache.org/docs/current/mod/mod_ssl.html#sslusestapling).
-Valid options: Boolean or undef.
-Default: undef, meaning use what is set globally.
+Valid options: Boolean or `undef`.
+Default: `undef`, meaning use what is set globally.

 This parameter only applies to Apache 2.4 or higher and is ignored on older versions.